neilnmartin/dnd5e-graphql-api/README.md

   SQL database.
 A lot of the data types are relational BUT there are a number of data objects that have arbitrary properties based on class/race/equipment etc. that may not be predictable as updates to 5E are rolled out.
 I need the schema to be easily mutable, therefore need a document store.
 Also a lot of the aggregate queries could be incredibly slow, potentially.

   Identity management: currently the plan is to have boilerplate auth flows within the graphql api.
-But in the future may consider splitting into a federation (since gqlgen has support for that with a config) and having a dedicated identity microservice OR having a dedicated idp but that is only if my wildest dreams come true.
+But in the future may consider splitting into a federation (since gqlgen has support for that with a config) and having a dedicated identity microservice.

   Deployment: Google App Engine?